 - Basic 4-function calculator.
 No cell phones or programmable calculators allowed.

 - There will be no make-ups for missed hours.

-It is mandatory that you provide all necessary forms with your registration.
+PLEASE NOTE: It is mandatory that you provide all necessary forms upon registration.
 A seat will not be held until all of your documentation and payment are received.
 This course is not suited for use with Chromebooks.

 - Eligible for payment plan or tuition assistance

 - May be eligible for Workforce Innovation and Opportunity Act (WIOA) funds.

 Monday – Friday, 8:30 am to 4:00 pm

 Use your Visa, MasterCard, American Express, or Discover to register.